pivotal-cf/docs-rabbitmq-staging/README.md

 * Doc reorganization or enhancement

 Then, if necessary, immediately cherry-pick/copy any changes that you want to push immediately to production into the appropriate "-live" branch below:

+**1.15-live** - current branch for documentation that is assumed/expected to be live on [docs.pivotal.io/rabbitmq-cf/1-15](http://docs.pivotal.io/rabbitmq-cf/1-15/).

 **1.14-live** - current branch for documentation that is assumed/expected to be live on [docs.pivotal.io/rabbitmq-cf/1-14](http://docs.pivotal.io/rabbitmq-cf/1-14/).